pangeacyber/pangea-extensions-firebase/firestore-redact-text/README.md

 **Author**: Pangea Cyber (**[https://pangea.cloud](https://pangea.cloud)**)

-**Description**: Redact sensitive or Personally Identifiable Information (PII) information such as names, phone, credit card or socail security numbers from strings written to a Cloud Firestore collection based on defined rulesets (uses the Pangea Redact API).
+**Description**: Redact sensitive or Personally Identifiable Information (PII) information such as names, phone, credit card or social security numbers from strings written to a Cloud Firestore collection based on defined rulesets (uses the Pangea Redact API).